On the List Update Problem with Advice: Analysis of Move-To-Front-Every-Other-Access

 \begin{footnotesize}

 \end{footnotesize}

 We can extend the above lower bound to show that \MTFE is at least 2.5-competitive.
 In doing so, consider the sequence $\left\langle (a_1, a_2, \ldots, a_\len) \sigma_{\delta} \right\rangle$.
 Note that after serving the subsequence in parentheses, all bits maintained by \MTFE become 1, and the same analysis as above holds for serving $\sigma_\delta$.
 More generally, for any initial setting of the bits maintained by a Move-To-Front-Every-Other-Access algorithm, we can start a sequence with a single request to each item having bit 0.
-After this subsequence, all bits are 1 and we can continue the sequence with $\sigma_{\delta}$ to prove a lower bound of 2.5 for the competitive ratio of these algorithms. \end{proof}
+After this subsequence, all bits are 1 and we can continue the sequence with $\sigma_{\delta}$ to prove a lower bound of 2.5 for the competitive ratio of these algorithms.
+The starting subsequence adds an extra term of at most $l^2/2 + o(l^2)$ to the costs of both \opt and the algorithm.
+This extra term can be ignored for sufficiently long sequences, i.e., when the value of $m$ is asymptotically larger than $l$. \end{proof}

 As mentioned earlier, an upper bound of 2.5 for the competitive ratio of \MTFT was claimed earlier~\cite{Grune03}.
 Here we include the proof for completeness since it does not appear to have ever been published.